amol-khedekar/NovaLearn/README.md

 ## Key Features

-### ADMIN
+### LEARNER
-- As an admin, you can:
+- As a learner, you can:
-  - Add and manage professors
+  - Create a new account and login to the LMS
-  - Manage users and learners
+  - Browse the available course list and specific learning contents
-  - Add new courses and chapters
+  - Access user dashboard with metrics such as Total no of Learners, Courses, Most Liked Courses, and Total Chapters.
-  - View lists of professors, courses, and users
+  - Manage your wishlist and enroll in new courses
-  - Accept or reject professor registrations
+  - Check your enrolled and favorite courses
-  - Access admin dashboard with metrics such as Total no of Professors, Users, Learners, Courses, Most Liked Courses, and Total Chapters.
+  - View and edit your profile details

 ### PROFESSOR
 - As a professor, you can: